ejseqera/showcase/demo/docs/009_viewing_run_information.md

 - Edit the parameters before launch, if desired
 - If you have the appropriate permissions, you may edit the compute environment if desired

-!!!
-Advanced
+/// details | Advanced
+    type: info

 Resume functionality relies on the work directory for an execution.

 For more details on how to modify launch settings for a run (i.e. changing compute environment, work directory) and be able to use results from cached tasks, see [Resuming a Run](./resume_pipeline.md).
+///